phax/ph-parent-pom/README.md

 * v1.9.3 or higher: when having errors with `maven-assembly-plugin`: change goal from `attached` to `single`
 * When building with Eclipse and you get an m2e error with "Manifest.write(...)" than have a look at https://github.com/tesla/m2eclipse-mavenarchiver/issues/9
+* The latest release for building with JDK 6 is *1.4.1* (requires a JDK 7 at compile time).

 ---